-The requirements for the lower legform impactor are specified in Section 8.1, the upper legform impactor requirements are specified in Section 8.2 and the adult and child headform impactors requirements are specified in Section 8.3.
+The requirements for the lower legform impactor are specified in paragraphSection 8.1., the upper legform impactor requirements are specified in paragraph Section 8.2. and the adult and child headform impactors requirements are specified in paragraphSection 8.3.

-- 8.1 Lower Legform Impactor Certification

-- 8.1.1 Static tests

-- 8.1.1.1 The lower legform impactor shall meet the requirements specified in paragraph 8.1.1.2 when tested as specified in paragraph 8.1.1.4 and the impactor shall meet the requirements specified in paragraph 8.1.1.3 when tested as specified in paragraph 8.1.1.5.
+- 8.1.
+Lower Legform legform Impactor impactor Certification certification - 8.1.1.
+Static tests - 8.1.1.1.
+The lower legform impactor shall meet the requirements specified in paragraph 8.1.1.2. when tested as specified in paragraph 8.1.1.4. and the impactor shall meet the requirements specified in paragraph 8.1.1.3. when tested as specified in paragraph 8.1.1.5.